 \subsection{SemAxis}

-SemAxis and similar studies~\autocite{an2018semaxis, nakandala2017gendered, kozlowski2018geometry} demonstrated that ``semantic axes'' can be found from an embedding space by defining the ``poles'' and the latent semantic relationship along the semantic axis can be extracted with simple arithmetic.
+SemAxis and similar studies~\cite{an2018semaxis, nakandala2017gendered, kozlowski2018geometry} demonstrated that ``semantic axes'' can be found from an embedding space by defining the ``poles'' and that the latent semantic relationship along the semantic axis can be extracted with simple arithmetic.
 In the case of natural language, the poles of the axis could be ``good'' and ``bad'', ``surprising'' and ``unsurprising'', or ``masculine'' and ``feminine''.
 We can use SemAxis to leverage the semantic properties of the embedding vectors to operationalize abstract relationships between organizations.